A premapped and customizable interface

 It is these parameters that are stored in the TwisterEos preset system ([B]).

-This interface is divided into two main areas: the upper panel, which allows general management of the application (network configuration and management of presets) and the large lower window showing the Midi Fighter Twister controls.
+The interface is divided into three main areas: the upper panel, which allows general management of the application (network configuration and management of presets), the large lower window representing the Midi Fighter Twister controls and the right windows with additionnal options.

 â–º The Fader mode for managing the Eos faders.